South Coast NSW History Story

 CANDELO

-The Candelo area was first settled by Europeans in the 1830s, but the village really developed in the 1860s at a crossroads of tracks connecting the Monaro with the coast.
-This followed the passage of the 1861 NSW Land Act that permitted closer settlement of outlying areas (including those along the South Coast) throughout rural NSW and which led to more settlers moving to country areas.
+The Candelo area was first settled by Europeans in the 1830s, but the village really developed in the 1860s at a crossroad of tracks connecting the Monaro with the coast.
+This followed the passage of the 1861 NSW Land Act that permitted closer settlement of outlying areas throughout NSW (including those along the South Coast) and which led to more settlers moving to country areas.

 Dairying became the major industry in the area, with farmers supplying factories in Candelo and nearby Kameruka Estate.